Shortest sustainable lead time with the best possible quality and value to people and society.

-- Some development value streams are simply cost centers that serve internal operational value streams and are not independently monetized.
-In this case, measures such as internal customer satisfaction/net promoter score, team agility/ART self-assessment, feature cycle time, etc., may be relevant.
+- Some development value streams are simply cost centers, which serve internal operational value streams and are not independently monetized.
+In this case, measures such as internal customer satisfaction, net promoter score, team/ART self-assessment, feature cycle time, etc., may be more relevant.

 - In the largest scale, a value stream may establish an even broader set of measures, such as those represented by the sample Lean-Agile portfolio metrics.

 Value Stream Coordination